 This post includes information about our personal experience traveling to Maine during the COVID-19 Pandemic; from what to expect to how we safely managed our stay to the best of our abilities.
-Once the following information is no longer needed, it’ll be removed from the post (hopefully by next year!)
+Be sure to check the CDC’s latest updates & State Travel Guidelines for your particular area of interest prior to your trip.

 After 5 months of feeling stuck-in-place emotionally/mentally/physically, especially living in the NJ/NYC area, it was time for a road trip.
 Back in early July, our efforts to take a trip up to Vermont failed due to The State of VT not allowing visitors from NJ.
 Learning this news was so defeating at the time because we truly started to feel like we couldn’t leave just to briefly escape everything happening in this particular part of the country (let alone the world.)
 Luckily by the end of the month of July, things began to change & states started to lift non-essential travel restrictions to those in select states (NJ being one of them.)
 Thomas suggested a different road trip, one neither of us have experienced entirely and always kept in the back of our minds to visit someday – Maine.